 What is Starlink?

-Starlink is a low earth orbit satellite internet service provider that is currently in limited public beta.
+Starlink is a low earth orbit satellite internet service provider that offers internet access to a large part of Canada.
 It’s goal is to provide high-speed, low latency broadband internet access anywhere in the world using a network of 900 (and growing) low earth orbit satellites with plans to launch 12,000 in the next 5 years into the constellation (or network).

 The satellites are launched by SpaceX and circle the earth in 53-degree inclined orbits which means their path does an arc-swing over the middle of Canada, spending more time and providing more coverage than in most other areas.
 They complete an orbit every 90 to 120 minutes.